 4. Click on the assessment that you wish to analyze

-5. Select View to see questions you got correct and incorrect
+5. Select View to see the questions you got correct and incorrect

-Once you view your assignment data, you can choose to review the questions within assignments that you have struggled with.
 As you are reviewing the questions, read through the explanations to see whether you selected an answer that was a distractor.
-If you have questions as you are reviewing the assignment, let your teacher know that you need additional support.
+If you have questions while reviewing the assignment, let your teacher know that you need additional support.

 Subject-Specific Overview Data

-The subject-specific overview data allows you to view your performance on topics within the subject guide, as well as questions you’ve gotten correct and incorrect when practicing.
+The subject-specific overview data allows you to view your performance on topics within the subject guide and questions you’ve gotten correct and incorrect when practicing.

 In order to view this subject-specific overview data, follow these steps: